inet-framework/inet-showcases/docs/wireless/power/index.md

 other radio models), there are different modes in which radios operate, such as off, sleep, receiver, transmitter.
 The mode is set by the model, and does not depend on external effects.
-In addition to mode, radios have states, which depend on what they are doing in the given mode - ie. listening, receiving a transmission, or transmitting.
+In addition to mode, radios have states, which depend on what they are doing in the given mode -- i.e. listening, receiving a transmission, or transmitting.
 This depends on external factors, such as if there are transmissions going on in the medium.